turingschool/gear-up/grit.markdown

 ### Groups Report Out (10 min)
 Spokesperson from each group will report out the top 1-2 reflections that came from their writing and discussion.

+### Closing (1 min)
+Facilitator synthesize the reflections and connect back to learning goals for the session.